 Capsules are simply pre-measured, encapsulated doses that are great for daily dosing at any time of day.
 You won’t need to measure the dosage each time, and you’ll also be able to take your Reishi dosage without tasting it.

 Reishi powder is popular because it offers more control over the dosage you take each day.
 Some people suggest that it has a higher bioavailability, or absorption rate, because it's often consumed with plenty of fluids and possibly even healthy fats, like from plant milk.
-Reishi powder, or mutlifuncitonal blends containing Reishi, can be added to warm beverages, used to make tea, baked into food, and more, making it one of the most versatile dosing methods available.
+Reishi powder, or multifunctional blends containing Reishi, can be added to warm beverages, used to make tea, baked into food, and more, making it one of the most versatile dosing methods available.

 Tinctures are a liquid form of Reishi extract that offer powerful doses in small quantities.
-Many people love the simplicity of a tincture dose, which is easy to measure in small increments when a dose a adjustment is needed.
+Many people love the simplicity of a tincture dose, which is easy to measure in small increments when a dosage adjustment is needed.
 Tinctures do typically have a stronger flavor than other dosing methods, however, because they are more concentrated and usually contain small amounts of alcohol.

 When you take Reishi really depends on your personal preference.
 Many people use Reishi for it’s potential sleep benefits or find that they feel a bit more relaxed immediately after taking their Reishi dose, so they choose to take Reishi in the afternoon or evening.
 In fact, Reishi is usually taken in the evening around dinner or about an hour before bed.